airbytehq/airbyte/octavia-cli/README.md

 We encourage users to use the CLI with docker to avoid the hassle of setting up a Python installation.
 The project is under development: we have not yet published any docker image to our Docker registry.

-1. Build the image locally (from the root of the repo):
+1. Build the project locally (from the root of the repo):
 ```bash
 SUB_BUILD=OCTAVIA_CLI ./gradlew build #from the root of the repo
 ```